Pillar 02 · Single-specimen deep dives

 What's next.

-The next four profiles in the editorial calendar.
+The next profiles in the editorial calendar.
 Subjects locked, dates targeted; titles may sharpen on the way to publish.

 Drafting · Aroid